dougeby/IntuneDocs/intune/includes/intune-notices.md

 ### Decreasing support for Android device administrator
-Android device administrator (sometimes referred to as “legacy” Android management) is the technical term for a way to manage Android devices that has been available since Android 2.2.
-It was the only way to manage Android devices until Google introduced Android Enterprise in 2014 with the launch of Android 5.0.
-Now that Android Enterprise provides improved management functionality, Google is moving forward with decreasing device administrator support in new Android releases.
-This plan is an effort to move the ecosystem to modern, more functional, and more secure methods of management.
+Android device administrator (sometimes referred to “legacy” Android management and released with Android 2.2) is a way to manage Android devices.
+However, improved management functionality is now available with [Android Enterprise]( https://docs.microsoft.com/intune/connect-intune-android-enterprise) (released with Android 5.0).
+In an effort to move to modern, richer, and more secure device management, Google is decreasing device administrator support in new Android releases.

 #### How does this affect me?
 Because of these changes by Google, Intune users will be impacted in the following ways: